hoxfon/react-native-twilio-programmable-voice/README.md

     <!-- [END instanceId_listener] -->
 ```

+Data passed to the event `deviceDidReceiveIncoming` does not contain the key `call_state`, because state of Call Invites was removed in Twilio Android v3.0.0

 - iOS: params changes for `connectionDidConnect` and `connectionDidDisconnect`

     to => call_to
     from => call_from
     error => err

+New features

+Twilio Programmable Voice SDK v3.0.0 handles call invites directly and makes it easy to distinguish a call invites from an active call, which previously was confusing.
+To ensure that an active call is displayed when the app comes to foreground you should use the promise `getActiveCall()`.
+To ensure that a call invite is displayed when the app comes to foreground use the promise `getCallInvite()`.
+Please note that call invites don't have a `call_state` field.

+You should use `hold()` to put a call on hold.

+You can be notified when a call is `ringing` by listening for `callStateRinging` events.

 ## Breaking changes in v3.0.0